 29. Refresher.
 People drive on the left side of the roads in London.

 30 It’s really difficult to find great coffee in London.
-Perhaps they have spent too much time perfecting their tea that they have left coffee fall to the wayside.
+Perhaps they have spent so much time perfecting their tea that they have left coffee fall to the wayside.
 Either way, don’t expect much by way of coffee.